 Thais from the south (down the western peninsula) tend to be more independent minded and a bit more assertive.
 This is a long coastline and you can see in their features that there is a lot of immigrant blood in them from other parts of the region, not just bordering Malay but also from other populations in the region.
 Similar things can be said about parts of the southeast along the coast line and towards Cambodia, but the southeast is a small part of the population.
 Khmer language is spoken in many places near the border with Cambodia.

 Bangkok is populated mostly by people from all over Thailand who came to Bangkok for work or higher education.

 In the big city of Bangkok, Thais tend to be much less community oriented, like people in any big city in the world.
-There is a stark difference between city people and country people in Thailand, but in informal settings, you can see a lot of their ethnic nature.
+There are very significant differences between city people and country people in Thailand, but in informal settings, you can see a lot of their ethnic nature.